MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 **4. The next step is to turn up the resistence a little bit on your self study.**  I would suggest getting a paid subscription to either [Treehouse](https://teamtreehouse.com/) or [Codeschool](https://teamtreehouse.com/), or both.
-Whereas codecadey's a great way to hit the ground running, these sites provide a slightly more in-depth combination of video lectures and exercises.
+Whereas codecademy's a great way to hit the ground running, these sites provide a slightly more in-depth combination of video lectures and exercises.
 After signing up, go through the course material offered for the language you've chosen, as well as all of the topics